3MAH/simcoon/docs/simulation/solver.rst

    * - Parameter
      - Type
      - Description
+   * - blocks
+     - Block, StepMeca, or a sequence of them
+     - The loading path, as returned by ``sim.solver.from_file`` or built directly (see :doc:`python_solver`)
    * - umat_name
-     - string
+     - string or callable
-     - 5-character code identifying the constitutive law (e.g., 'ELISO', 'EPICP', 'EPKCP')
+     - 5-character code identifying the constitutive law (e.g., 'ELISO', 'EPICP', 'EPKCP'), or a constitutive law written in Python
    * - props
      - numpy array
      - Material properties array
    * - nstatev
      - int
      - Number of internal state variables
-   * - psi_rve
+   * - T_init
      - float
-     - First Euler angle (in degrees) for material orientation
+     - Initial temperature in Kelvin (default 293.15); ``from_file`` returns the value read from the path file
-   * - theta_rve
+   * - corate
-     - float
+     - int or string
-     - Second Euler angle (in degrees) for material orientation
+     - Corotational spin rate type (see below)
-   * - phi_rve
+   * - tangent_mode
-     - float
+     - int
-     - Third Euler angle (in degrees) for material orientation
+     - Tangent-operator mode (default 2): see below
    * - solver_type
      - int
      - Solver strategy (0: Newton-Raphson)
-   * - corate_type
+   * - orientation
-     - int
-     - Corotational spin rate type (see below)
+     - tuple of 3 floats
+     - The three Euler angles ``(psi, theta, phi)``, in degrees, giving the material orientation with respect to the reference basis
-   * - path_data
+   * - phases
-     - string
+     - sequence, optional
-     - Path to the folder containing input files
+     - Sub-phases of a mean-field model (MIHEN, MIMTN, MISCN, MIPLN), passed in memory
-   * - path_results
+   * - record_tangent
-     - string
+     - bool
-     - Path to the folder for output files
+     - Whether to record the tangent operator in the results (default True)
-   * - pathfile
-     - string
-     - Name of the loading path file (default: 'path.txt')
-   * - outputfile
-     - string
-     - Name of the output result file
-   * - tangent_mode
-     - int
-     - Tangent-operator mode (optional keyword, default 2): see below

 Tangent-operator modes
 ^^^^^^^^^^^^^^^^^^^^^^